Tech-at-DU/React-Fundamentals-tutorial/P02-Building-Content/content.md

 ...
 ```

 Your project should now show a list of 6 POPOS Spaces.
-Currently the images are missing, the names and addresses are just placeholders.
-You're going to take care of that soon.

 What's important to understand here is that you can reuse a component as often as needed.
 In this case you're using `POPOSSpace` six times.